By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 No one likes when the days get shorter, including me.
 It’s easy to get a little down when darkness creeps in on your normal day-lit routine like a heavy set of bookends.
-It’s during this colder, darker time of the year that we are more prone to seasonal illnesses like colds and flu, and some people are more likely to feel depressed.
+It’s during colder, darker times of the year that we are more prone to seasonal illnesses like colds and flu, and some people are more likely to feel depressed.
 When people feel depressed at the same time each year, it’s called Seasonal Affective Disorder, or SAD, which we think has to do with not enough sunlight.

 While it’s very typical to feel less motivated or perky – even depressed – in these colder months, there’s a large number of people who suffer from more major depression, the kind that’s bad enough to require medical attention.
 According to the National Institute of Mental Health (NIMH) approximately 6.7% of American adults suffered a major depressive episode in 2015.
 Major, or clinical, depression, according to the CDC, is a leading cause of disease or injury worldwide, and increases a person’s risk of death from both suicide as well as chronic diseases (like heart disease).